gardenjs/gardenjs/README.md

-Test Release, coming soon ...
+# Gardenjs

-# Component library explorer
++++ TEST RELEASE, COMING SOON +++

-Gardenjs is a lightweight UI component explorer for JavaScript front-end libraries that makes it easier to develop, test and document UI components and pages.
-Svelte, Vue and React are currently supported out of the box.
+Gardenjs is a lightweight and lightning-fast UI component explorer for JavaScript front-end libraries that makes it easier to develop, test and document UI components and pages.
 Other libraries can also be easily connected to Garden.

 ## Why Gardenjs?